scala/scala3/docs/docs/reference/inline.md

         //    val y3 = y2 * x  // ^5
         //    y3 * y3          // ^10

-Parameters of inline methods can be marked `transparent`.
+Parameters of inline methods can be marked `inline`.
 This means that actual arguments to these parameters must be constant expressions.

 ### Relationship to `@inline`.